Visual symbolic mechanisms: Emergent symbol processing in vision language models: Appendix

-This section details the synthetic image datasets generated for Representational Similarity Analysis (RSA), patching experiments, and Principal Component Analysis (PCA).
-All images use colored shapes on grids with 28×28 pixel patches, where each object occupies a 2×2 patch area (56×56 pixels).
-RSA and patching experiments were conducted using datasets generated by placing objects along a 2×2, 3×3, and 4×4 grid, while PCA analyses used a 3×2 grid configuration.
+This section describes the synthetic image datasets generated for representational similarity analysis (RSA), patching experiments, and principal component analysis (PCA).
+All images used colored shapes that each occupied a 56×56 pixel region, comprising a 2x2 grid of patches (each patch had a size of 28x28 pixels).
+RSA and intervention experiments were conducted using datasets generated by arranging objects within a 2x2 or 3x3 grid, while PCA analyses used a 3×2 grid configuration.

-\textbf{Dataset Generation Protocol:} For each dataset, N unique objects (color-shape conjunctions) match the number of grid positions.
-Each image contains one target object at a fixed position, with the remaining N-1 objects randomly permuted across remaining positions.
+\paragraph{Dataset generation protocol:} For each dataset, there were N unique objects defined by unique color-shape conjunctions, where N was equal to the number of grid positions.
+Each image contained one target object at a fixed position, with the remaining N-1 objects randomly permuted across remaining positions.
 We generate K trials for each combination of object identity and grid position, yielding K × N × N total trials per dataset.

-\textbf{RSA and Activation Patching Datasets:} We created three dataset types varying in grid size and entropy.
-Low entropy datasets use all possible conjunctions from limited color and shape sets, while high entropy datasets select the most distinct conjunctions from larger sets.
-The 2×2 grid (280×280 pixels; 4 objects) uses 2 colors × 2 shapes for low entropy and the 4 most distinct conjunctions from 4 colors × 4 shapes for high entropy (both using 100 trials/combination; 1600 total).
-The 3×3 grid (392×392 pixels; 9 objects) selects 9 conjunctions from 3 colors × 3 shapes for low entropy and 9 objects with unique color and shape for high entropy (both using 50 trials/combination; 4,050 per condition).
-The 4×4 grid (504×504 pixels; 16 objects) combines 4 colors × 4 shapes for low entropy and selects 16 conjunctions from 9 colors × 9 shapes for high entropy (both using 20 trials/combination; 5,120 per condition).

-\textbf{PCA Dataset:} The 3×2 grid configuration (392×932 pixels) uses 6 specific color-shape conjunctions: red circle, green triangle, blue square, purple star, yellow heart, and orange cross.
-Objects are placed in the leftmost and rightmost columns of a 3×3 grid layout with the center column empty, generating 200 trials/combination, resulting in 7,200 total trials.
+\paragraph{PCA dataset} The 3×2 grid configuration (392×932 pixels) used for the PCA results shown in Figure~\ref{fig:main_pca} used 6 specific color-shape conjunctions: red circle, green triangle, blue square, purple star, yellow heart, and orange cross.
+Objects were placed in the leftmost and rightmost columns of a 3×3 grid layout with the center column empty.
+200 trials/combination were generated, resulting in 7,200 total trials.